 Whip up a batch of kale chips for a savory snack, or use raw kale to take your shakes or salads to the next level.

-This blue-green algae is considered one of the most nutritious foods on the planet.
+This blue-green algae is considered one of the most nutritious ultimate superfoods on the planet.
 Gram for gram, it’s higher in protein than red meat, contains all of the essential fatty acids your body needs, and also provides tons of antioxidants, vitamins and minerals.

 Spirulina is most often found in powder form and is widely available at online retailers and health stores.
 Use it in smoothies, or sprinkle it over your foods to increase the nutritional content.

 13. Acai Berries